‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 So I feel like this was actually like his last stand of being taken seriously as an actor.

-But on the other hand, so this, the rewatchable side of me, the five o'clocker side of me, the unintentional comedy side of me, I kind of love Wahlberg in this because he's, there's moments where I'm not with him, but that's what's fun about it.
+this to me would have been the perfect burnthal movie oh my god dude like just perfect this is everything I would have wanted from a burnthal movie the character would have made more sense to me but I also think like to step on a casting wood if later Leo was initially attached and I'm like I kind of like that direction too um but on the other hand so the just the rewatchable side of me the five o'clocker side of me, the unintentional comedy side of me, I kind of love Wahlberg in this because he's there's moments where I'm not with him, but that's what's fun about it.

 You can make the argument that, I mean, honestly, we could sit here for half an hour listing actors who probably would have nailed this.